dweismanEDU/TimSort463/README.md

 # Analysis of MergeSort vs TimSort

 ## Project's Goals:
 The primary objective of this project is to measure and analyze the performance differences between two widely recognized sorting algorithms: MergeSort and TimSort.
-By running some tests on the functions, we aim to provide a clear comparative insight into their strengths, weaknesses, and optimal application scenarios.
+By running some tests on the functions, I aim to provide a clear comparative insight into their strengths, weaknesses, and optimal application scenarios.

 ## Algorithm Description: